velo-by-wix/todo-workshop/docs/SCHEDULED_JOBS.md

 :exclamation: **You created a scheduled job!
 Set the time in the job scheduler to a minute from now (UTC time).
 Make sure you get the email**

-:warning: You can debug your application backend code using Corvid [site monitoring](https://support.wix.com/en/article/corvid-about-site-monitoring)
+:warning: You can debug your application backend code using Velo [site monitoring](https://support.wix.com/en/article/velo-about-site-monitoring)

 :fast_forward: Next Module => [Going to production](PRODUCTION.md)